-Building on our launch of Vision 2030 where we engaged with the senior management of each operations internally, in 2022 we focused on communicating our 10 key commitments to external key stakeholders.
-We have identified projects which address emerging trends and is aligned to our new sustainability strategy.
-We continued to link our stakeholder engagement and materiality findings to our risk management process with collaboration between the CRS and Audit & Risk Management departments.
-As a result, significant environmental and social risks to the business including the rising impact of diminishing natural resources, the climate crisis, and social inequality were presented and discussed regularly not only to the GCRC on a quarterly basis, but also annually to the Group Risk Committee and the Board.
-As part of our bi-annual risk matrix exercise, our operations also identified local environmental and social risks with the appropriate mitigation measures.
+In 2021, we launched Vision 2030 internally to the senior management of each operation, and communicated our 10 key commitments to external key stakeholders such as NGOs, charities, and suppliers.
+We have identified projects which address emerging trends and are aligned to our new CRS strategy (more details to be discussed in the following chapters).
+We continue to link our stakeholder engagement and materiality findings to our risk management process with collaboration between the CRS and Audit & Risk Management departments.
+As a result, significant environmental and social risks to the business including the rising impact of diminishing natural resources, the climate crisis, and social inequality were presented and discussed regularly not only to the GCRC on a quarterly basis, but also annually to the Group Risk Committee and to the Board.
+As part of our bi-annual risk matrix exercise, our operations identified local environmental and social risks with appropriate mitigation measures.